+This is more than any country outside the United States.
 According to the Israel Patent Office an estimated 7,000 patent applications are filed in Israel annually.
 The list of the leading foreign companies filing multiple applications in Israel last year starts with Raytheon, F. The Israel Patent system is user friendly and flexible Language.
 Like this:

 It has been determined that the first sale doctrine applies to works created and sold in the United States, but courts have struggled with how to apply the first sale doctrine to works manufactured and sold in a foreign country.
 The three circuit courts that have ruled on the issue have reached three different conclusions.
 La vida no trae instrucciones.
 First Kiwi File-Sharer Guilty, But Lack of Evidence Kills Large Fines.
 New Zealand's Copyright Tribunal has handed down its first penalty to an Internet subscriber accused of downloading and sharing music without permission.